Shaul Arieli

-Biography
+Early life and military service

 Arieli was born in Ashkelon in 1959, the seventh and youngest son of parents who were Jewish immigrants from Iran.
 Arieli played in different teams in the handball Premier League.

-In 1978, he enlisted in the IDF, volunteered for the paratroopers, and was accepted into the brigade's "Orev" company, where he underwent a training course as a combat soldier, a course for infantry commanders and a course for infantry officers.
+In 1978, Arieli enlisted in the IDF, volunteered for the paratroopers, and was accepted into the brigade's "Orev" company, where he underwent a training course as a combat soldier, a course for infantry commanders and a course for infantry officers.
 At the end of the course he returned to the company as a platoon commander.
 He continued to serve in the brigade's commanding positions.
 He was a company commander during the First Lebanon War, during which he was also wounded, and subsequently served in the South Lebanon security zone and First Intifada.
 He rose through the ranks, serving as commander of the paratroopers' "Orev" company, commander of a battalion at the paratroopers regiment's commander's course, commander of the paratroop brigade training base and deputy brigade commander.
 Arieli took part in a course for brigade commanders as commander of the northern brigade in Gaza, with the rank of colonel.

-He served as Deputy Military Secretary to the Prime Minister and Minister of Defense (1997-1999), and headed the Administration for the Interim Agreement in the West Bank and as Head of the Administration for the Permanent Status Agreement.
+Arieli served as Deputy Military Secretary to the Prime Minister and Minister of Defense (1997–1999, during the twenty-seventh government of Israel under Benjamin Netanyahu), and headed the Administration for the Interim Agreement in the West Bank and as Head of the Administration for the Permanent Status Agreement.
 In 2001, he retired from the IDF.

+Political career (2001-)

 Since his retirement from the IDF, Arieli has been active in several left-wing organizations working to advance a permanent status agreement with the Palestinians.
 He is one of the heads of the Geneva Initiative and a member of the board of the Council for Peace and Security (on its behalf, he appeared before the High Court of Justice under the status of a "friend of the court" in the main petitions that were filed regarding the separation barrier and greatly affected its route) and a senior researcher at the Economic Cooperation Foundation NGO.
-In the elections for the 17th Knesset he was placed in the 12th place on the Meretz list but was not elected.
+In the 2006 elections for the 17th Knesset he was placed in the 12th place on the Meretz list but was not elected.